When you’re an actor, it’s natural to look for good signs in an audition. Did the director smile? How did the other people at the table behave?

 - Decided that you don’t fit her vision for the role or the show

 See what we mean?
-You can analyze an audition all you want, but there’s no way to know for sure when it went well or badly.
+You can analyze the director’s behavior all you want, but there’s no way to know for sure when it went well or badly.

 But!
 We’re actors, too.
 We know that you can’t help but look for good signs in an audition.
 So, here are some of the things that might mean that your audition went well.